 - South Lake Tahoe: The Lake Tahoe Chalet in South Lake Tahoe is a perfect example of classic rust log cabin Tahoe style at budget-friendly pricing.
 Stuff made from wood and stone, leather couches, big windows, and sequoia trees are all part of the Tahoe charm.
 The only thing missing?
 A hot tub!
 Also, note that this cabin is about a 15-minute drive from town.
 But for that price, it’s still a fantastic option.
 This South Tahoe Lodge is spacious and bright, with a great outdoor space including a hot tub!
 Our pick for a lodge & resort is the Beach Retreat & Lodge, located beachfront with a huge heated pool and a pier/marina.
 Spend all day relaxing on the beach, enjoy a sunset dinner over the water (literally, you’ll be OVER the water) on the pier restaurant, and grab a drink at the Tiki Hut beachfront bar!

 - North Lake Tahoe: This 4-bedroom cabin in Kings Beach has an open concept and is bright and beautiful, with a fabulous deck to spend time with friends.
 This peaceful cabin is cozy and surrounded by trees, and also has its own dry sauna!
-The Edgelake Beach Club is a beachfront hotel in King’s Beach with a pier, beach access and an outdoor pool.
+The Edgelake Beach Club is a beachfront timeshare in King’s Beach with a pier, beach access and an outdoor pool that rents out rooms for owners who don’t use their time.
 Our budget-friendly hotel pick is the Firelite Lodge, so named for its in-room fireplaces!
 There’s a heated pool and hot tub, and you’ll be literally across the street from the beach, where you can also rent kayaks and SUPs.

 Camping in Lake Tahoe

 There are several campgrounds in Lake Tahoe that are only open in the summer, and this is where we tend to gravitate!
 Lake Tahoe is such an incredible outdoor destination that it just makes sense to sleep underneath the stars.
-Here are our favorite places to camp in Lake Tahoe:
+Some campsites, like our favorite at D.L.
+Bliss, book out early – so you’ll want to reserve a spot well in advance.

 - D.L.
 Bliss State Park: Located on the West Shore, this gorgeous State Park has its own private beach, is a great place to begin one of our favorite hikes (the Rubicon Trail), and is totally isolated and gorgeous.
 Bring all the food you need for your trip, because you’ll be a ways away from either town!
 That said, it’s pretty tough to get a spot unless you book way in advance.
 We usually set up an alert on ReserveCalifornia for any canceled reservations on the weekends we want to go.